USTA Eastern Junior Tournament Information

 As set forth in Friend at Court, USTA Regulations control all play in all USTA sanctioned tournaments and sanctioned matches.
 All players participating in USTA Eastern Section Events agree to abide by USTA Regulations, including but not limited to the Player Responsibilities and Conduct Regulations set forth in USTA Regulation IV, which is also outlined in Friend at Court.
 Grievances may be filed by any person witnessing or having personal knowledge of the alleged violation, the Chairperson of the Grievance Committee, Eastern staff, or any tournament official.
 Grievances MUST be filed in writing using this form.
 To learn more about the grievance process click here.

-Improve Your Mental Game
+For Players: Improve Your Mental Game

 - 10 Myths that Need to be Busted